LillyTBui/dat250-poll-app/Report.md

 ### Technical problems

 So I used ids instead of storing the full objects when it comes to saving references.
-It felt more natural for me to do this this way as I do not think all the information inside each object is relevant for the other objects (ex. user's password should not be visible for Poll).
+It felt more natural for me to do this this way as I do not think all the information inside each object is relevant for the other objects (ex. user's password should not be visible for Polls).
 In addition I avoided the association cycles which was a plus.

 When I started on the assignment I wrote as simple as possible and expanded the code when I added more functionality.
 In the group session I got a tip to use Lombok to reduce boilerplate code which led to a quite a lot of refactoring of my old code to make it work again.